 - often related to the antipyretic treatment – so think twice before giving medication unnecessarily or at a wrong dose

-What is normal baby temperature
+What is the normal temperature for baby

-Normal body temperature range for babies is between 36.4 and 37.4°C. This temperature does, however, depend on
+The normal body temperature range for babies is between 36.4 and 37.4°C. This temperature does, however, depend on

 - how it was measured